 Spinal Disc Protrusions do not require open spine surgery

 Many patients with back pain show no clear indication of a herniated disc.
-However with MRI investigation protrusion of the intervertebral discs can be diagnosed.
+However, with MRI investigation protrusion of the intervertebral discs can be diagnosed.
 This protrusion can put pressure on nerves or the spinal cord and can cause persistent, or stress-related chronic back pain.
 Normally this kind of back pain (lumbar or cervical), responds well to conservative treatment options.

 Conservative Treatment of Disc Protrusions

-- Physiotherapy and strengthening excercises
+- Physiotherapy and strengthening exercises

 - Physical Therapy